Sometimes when you are really, really stuck trying to write a poem, any poem, you need to just try something completely different.

 held tenderly by the edges, dropped the needle again

-and again, so we could slow dance when we were together
+we could slow dance when we were together

 and sigh when we were apart until the groove wore down